 Lastly, always freeze cheesecake without any garnish.
 You may add the toppings after thawing.
-Once cheesecake has been thawed, it has to be consumed within two days.
+Once the cheesecake has been melted, it has to be consumed within two days.

 How To Freeze Cheesecake?

 Cheesecake is meant to be eaten, but sometimes it’s also nice to have one in stock, just like beer.
-Here are the steps on how to properly freeze cheesecake:
+So here are the steps on how to properly freeze cheesecake:

 - Set aside cheesecake to cool off first before freezing.

-- When frozen, remove cheesecake from the freezer and cover it with an aluminum foil or a plastic food wrap.
+- When frozen, remove cheesecake from the freezer and cover it with aluminum foil or plastic food wrap.

 - After covering it, place it inside a freezer bag.
 Make sure to squeeze out air as much as possible before sealing it.
-Less air means less chances of bacteria and freeze burn.
+Less air means fewer chances of bacteria and freezer burn.

-- Put a label and date your cheesecake so you could keep track of time.
+- Put a label and date your cheesecake so you can keep track of time.

 - When thawing it, put it inside the refrigerator and leave it overnight.
 You may add the garnish after thawing.

 Another unique flavor is this Nutella cheesecake.
-Made with dark chocolate, Oreo cookies, white cream, and Nutella, this treat is truly irresitable.
+Made with dark chocolate, Oreo cookies, white cream, and Nutella, this treat is genuinely irresistible.

-And of course, nothing can beat the classic cheesecake.
-It’s no wonder why the Cheesecake Factory is so popular.
+And, of course, nothing can beat the classic cheesecake.
+So it’s no wonder why the Cheesecake Factory is so famous.